telerik/kendo-ui-core/docs/controls/editors/combobox/how-to/filter-datasource-manually.md

 The widget has a built-in detection mechanism which checks whether the data is filtered or not.
 This information is used by the widget to decide when to persist selected value, not existing in the source.
 When the source is filtered manually, the widget loses details about the DataSource state and, as a result, might fail to operate.

-The example below demonstrates how to filter the Kendo UI ComboBox datasource instance manually.
+The example below demonstrates how to filter the Kendo UI ComboBox dataSource instance manually.

 ###### Example